A parking space may be exempt if it is either:

 You can claim a congestion levy exemption in your annual return, which we mail out to you in November each year.

-If you own or operate a car park, and a person who occupies parking spaces in your car park wishes to claim an exemption from the congestion levy, you should ask them to fill out the CGL Form 1 Exemption Claim Form and return it to you, so that you can claim an exemption on their behalf in your annual return.
+If you own or operate a car park, and a person who occupies parking spaces in your car park wants to claim an exemption from the congestion levy, you should ask them to fill out the CGL Form 1 Exemption Claim Form and return it to you, so that you can claim an exemption on their behalf in your annual return.

-If an occupant of your car park has already provided you with a written claim for exemption, confirming that the relevant exemption criteria are satisfied, there is no need to ask the occupant to complete the exemption claim form as well.
+If an occupant of your car park has already provided you with a written claim for an exemption, confirming that the relevant exemption criteria are satisfied, there is no need to ask the occupant to complete the exemption claim form as well.
 Details of the exemptions and the criteria which need to be satisfied are set out below.

 The exemption claim can only be received from the car park owner (for private car parks) or the owner/operator (for public car parks).
 You must retain completed forms and other written records for any exemption claimed.
 These must be provided to us on request to substantiate any exemptions claimed.